Elementary School Handbooks

 Textbooks/Supplies

 All textbooks, workbooks and supplies directly related to instruction are furnished by the school.
 Pupils are expected to supply their own paper, pencils and crayons.
 Families in need should contact the principal.
-Students should use covers for their textbooks to ensure safe keeping.
 Replacement costs will be charged for textbooks that are damaged, excessively worn, or lost.

 Transfers